squaresLab/security-repair-benchmarks/docs/darjeeling_from_scratch.md

+## Prerequisites
+This guide assumes a fresh updated installation of Ubuntu 21.04.
+Other Ubuntu versions may require more/different packages to be installed.
+This guide is annotated with instructions necessary to configure Ubuntu 18.04 when instructions differ.

 ## Install docker
 Docker is required for this project and must be installed first.
 We recommend using the official [docker](https://docs.docker.com/engine/install/ubuntu/) documentation.